dgurney/notedb/README.md

 `notedb` is a banknote database I made for my own purposes, with the primary goal of learning to use Bun for backend development.

-Europa-series EUR, JPY, and USD banknotes are currently supported with validation.
+Europa-series EUR, JPY, and USD banknotes are currently supported with denomination and serial-format validation.

 ## How it works

 The OCR CLI reads banknote images from `frontend/notes`, asks an LLM via LM Studio to identify the currency, denomination, and serial number, then submits the result to the backend.
-The backend validates supported notes and stores them in SQLite.
+The backend checks the denomination and serial format for supported currencies and stores the result in SQLite.

 ## Project structure